-1994 In Country Music Was The Year Of Vince Gill
+1994 In Country Music: The Year Of Vince Gill

 1994.
-Twenty years ago already.
+Almost 25 years ago already.
 Really??
 Geez, seems like last month.
-But indeed, twenty years ago.
+But indeed, time flies.

 1994 was a great year for country music.
-The CMA Awards show in October of that year featured some of the greatest artist's and songs in the history of country music.
+The CMA Awards show in October of that year showcased some of the greatest artist's and songs in the history of country music.

 The 'Song Of The year', which goes to the writer(s) was a huge hit for a relative newcomer, a guy who had come onto the country music scene just 4 years earlier.
 We sure did like him but we weren't sure if Alan Jackson would be able to put together a long career.